 Diabetes is the seventh leading cause of death in the United States.
-The Centers for Disease Control and Prevention (CDC) estimates that 25.6 million people age 20 and older, or 11.3% of all people in this age group, have diagnosed or undiagnosed diabetes.
+The Centers for Disease Control and Prevention (CDC) estimates that 28.9 million people age 20 and older, or 12.3% of all people in this age group, have diagnosed or undiagnosed diabetes.
+Of these, 13.4 million are 45-64 and 11.2 million are 65 years of age or older.
 Type 2 diabetes accounts for 90-95% of all diagnosed cases of diabetes among adults.
 Unhealthy weight and physical inactivity, also significant national health problems, are both contributing factors to the rising incidence of type 2 diabetes.

-Another 79 million American adults aged 20 years or older have pre-diabetes, meaning that their blood glucose levels are higher than normal but not yet high enough to be diagnosed as diabetes.
-Detecting pre-diabetes allows individuals take steps to stop or slow the development of type 2 diabetes and its complications.
+Another 86 million American adults aged 20 years or older have prediabetes, meaning that their blood glucose levels are higher than normal but not yet high enough to be diagnosed as diabetes.
+Detecting prediabetes allows individuals take steps to stop or slow the development of type 2 diabetes and its complications.
 These include heart attack, stroke, hypertension, blindness and eye problems, kidney disease, and nervous system maladies.
 More than 60% of lower limb amputations occur in diabetics.

 Another complication is hearing loss.
 It is twice as common in people with diabetes as it is in those who don't have the disease.
-Among adults with pre-diabetes, the rate of hearing loss is 30% higher than in those with normal blood sugar levels, according to the American Diabetes Association (ADA).
+Among adults with prediabetes, the rate of hearing loss is 30% higher than in those with normal blood glucose levels, according to the American Diabetes Association (ADA).

 Other risk factors related to your own health include: